danielmoi/command-line-tute/lessons/991-path.md

 # Path

-We're going to look at the paths and the `$PATH` environment variable.
+Let's look at paths and the `$PATH` environment variable.

+---
+## Paths
+A path is the location to a resource.

+Every file and directory on a computer has their own path.

+A path tells the computer where to look, in order to locate that resource.

+---
+## Executable path

 We made our shell script `magic` in the previous lesson.